araluce/calendlyr/README.md

 ```

 The gem mirrors the Calendly API closely, so converting API examples into gem code is straightforward.
 Responses are wrapped in Ruby objects with dot-access for every field.

+> **Note:** A few endpoints still expect a full Calendly URI for specific parameters.
+When that matters, the resource docs call it out explicitly.

 ### Webhook signature verification